pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 default data types when doing operations on the string column, to be consistent with the other default dtypes at this point.

-In practice, this means that the default `"string"` dtype will use `NaN` as the missing value sentinel, and:
+In practice, this means that the default string dtype will use `NaN` as the missing value sentinel, and:

 - String columns will follow NaN-semantics for missing values, where `NaN` gives